adrianlzt/cerebro/web/elasticsearch/shards.md

 # Rellocating
 https://www.elastic.co/blog/red-elasticsearch-cluster-panic-no-longer
-When a node leaves the cluster for whatever reason, intentional or otherwise, the master reacts by:
+When a node leaves (o se añade otro nodo) the cluster for whatever reason, intentional or otherwise, the master reacts by:
   Promoting a replica shard to primary to replace any primaries that were on the node.
   Allocating replica shards to replace the missing replicas (assuming there are enough nodes).
   Rebalancing shards evenly across the remaining nodes.

 These actions are intended to protect the cluster against data loss by ensuring that every shard is fully replicated as soon as possible.